Sports teams in Florida

-Sports teams in Florida include many professional, semi-professional, amateur and college teams.
-In professional sports, Florida has three National Football League teams, two Major League Baseball teams, two National Basketball Association teams, two National Hockey League teams, two Major League Soccer teams, one Women's Soccer team and many minor league teams in various sports.
+Florida has many professional, semi-professional, amateur and college teams.
+At the professional level, Florida has three National Football League teams, two Major League Baseball teams, two National Basketball Association teams, two National Hockey League teams, two Major League Soccer teams, three Women's Soccer teams and many minor league teams in various sports.
 Additionally, since the late 19th century Florida has been a significant spring training destination for Major League Baseball teams and their affiliates.

 In college sports, thirteen Florida schools compete in NCAA Division I. Various others compete in other organizations including NCAA Division II, the NAIA, the NJCAA, the USCAA, and the NCCAA.

 Professional major league teams

 Florida has teams in all of the major league sports — National Football League, Major League Baseball, National Basketball Association, National Hockey League, and Major League Soccer.
 In the early 1980s, Florida had major league teams in only the NFL.
 Florida has since added two NBA teams in the late 1980s.
 Florida added two NHL teams in the 1990s as part of the NHL's expansion into the south, and two MLB teams in the 1990s.
 Florida's most recent major-league team, Inter Miami CF, began play in MLS in 2020, after Florida's first MLS team since the folding of the Tampa Bay Mutiny and Miami Fusion in 2001, Orlando City, joined in 2015.
+Florida has a team in one of the two most prominent women's leagues, and formerly had two teams in the other.